Introduction to Lattice Fence Installation

 Gather all your tools.
 You'll likely need:

-Proper planning and preparation will make the installation process smoother and more efficient.
+Proper planning will make the installation process smoother and more efficient.

 Step 2: Laying the Groundwork

-Laying the groundwork is a crucial step in lattice fence installation.
-It sets the foundation for a stable and long-lasting fence.
-Begin by marking your post locations.
-Space them evenly, typically 6 to 8 feet apart.
+Laying the groundwork is crucial for a stable lattice fence.
+Start by marking your post locations.
+Space them evenly, usually 6 to 8 feet apart.
+Use a string line to ensure they're straight.

 Next, dig the post holes.
 They should be:

 Use a post hole digger or power auger for this task.
-It's hard work, but proper depth is essential for stability.
+It's hard work, but proper depth is key for stability.

 While the concrete sets, you can start preparing your lattice panels.
 Measure and cut them to fit between the posts.
 Remember to account for the width of the rails.